2017-2020

 In my senior colloquium, I pulled from both my academic work and practical experience in nonprofit arts organizations to discuss the philanthropic framing of nonprofit arts organizations as they relate to contemporary activist art, shifting curatorial practices, and public policy in the cultural field.

-MAIN QUESTIONS
+PRIMARY QUESTIONS

 What ideologies and policies ground contemporary arts organizations in the United States?